 Marketing and Publicity

-Job title: Lecturer (Assist.
-Professor) in Management
+Job title: Assist.
+Professor in Operations Management & Sustainability

 Institution: Ivey Business School, Western University (London, Canada)